TurBoss/FFNx/docs/shortcuts.md

 # Shortcuts

-FFNx comes with various built-in shortcuts which would allow you to boost or enjoy your gameplay experience.
+tnx3000 comes with various built-in shortcuts which would allow you to boost or enjoy your gameplay experience.

 ### Fullscreen